eclipse-ibeji/ibeji/docs/tutorials/consumer/README.md

 >[Digital Twin Consumer:](../../../docs/design/README.md#architecture) A Digital Twin Consumer is a software entity that utilizes Ibeji to interface with the digital representation of the In-Vehicle hardware components.
 In the [Tutorial: Create a Digital Twin Provider](../provider/README.md), you have learned that a `digital twin provider` exposes a subset of the in-vehicle's hardware capabilities.
 Each in-vehicle hardware capability includes metadata that allows digital twin consumers to comprehend the nature of the capability, how to work with it and how it can be remotely accessed.

-In this tutorial, you will leverage your in-vehicle model in code that you have developed in the [Tutorial: Create an In-Vehicle Model with DTDL](../in_vehicle_model/README.md), and the digital twin provider that you have created in the [Tutorial: Create a Digital Twin Provider](../provider/README.md).
+In this tutorial, you will leverage the code for the in-vehicle digital twin model that you have developed in the [Tutorial: Create an In-Vehicle Digital Twin Model with DTDL](../in_vehicle_model/README.md), and the digital twin provider that you have created in the [Tutorial: Create a Digital Twin Provider](../provider/README.md).
 You will learn how to create a digital twin consumer.
-Using Ibeji's [In-Vehicle Digital Twin Service](../../design/README.md#in-vehicle-digital-twin-service), you will learn how to find the digital twin provider that exposes the relevant in-vehicle signals to the digital twin consumer.
+Using Ibeji's [In-Vehicle Digital Twin Service](../../design/README.md#in-vehicle-digital-twin-service), you will learn how to find a digital twin provider that exposes the desired in-vehicle capabilities to your digital twin consumer.

-This tutorial will reference the tutorial sample code in `{repo-root-dir}/samples/tutorial` to keep the tutorial concise.
+This tutorial references the code in the `{repo-root-dir}/samples/tutorial` directory.
 Relevant code snippets are explicitly highlighted and discussed to ensure a clear understanding of the concepts.

 ## Prerequisites